MicrosoftDocs/azure-devops-docs/docs/includes/keyboard-shortcuts/wi-form-shortcuts.md

 ::: moniker range="<= azure-devops-2019"

 The rich text formatting toolbar appears above each text box that can be formatted.
-It only becomes active when you click within the text box.
+It becomes active only when you select the text box.

 :::image type="content" source="../../boards/queries/media/rich-text-ui-team-services.png" alt-text="Screenshot that shows the Azure DevOps 2019 rich text editor toolbar.":::